zdavidson/planet-hub/README.md

 ## Description

-Checkout all of the planets (R.I.P.
-Pluto) and some cool facts about each one.
+Checkout all of the planets and some cool facts about each one, [here](http://planet-hub.vercel.app/).

 ## Tech